Kcollins85/Standardised_Test_Results_Analysis/README.md

 Analyse the area-wide standardised test results using a dataset that provides every student's maths and reading scores, as well as various information on the schools they attend.
 Aggregate the data to showcase obvious trends in school performance.

+- This project uses the Pandas library to manipulate data into tables that allow for aggregating and summarizing of district and school data.
+- Array calculations are performed to create a snapshot of school district's key metrics.
+- Analysis done to show trends such as top peforming schools, bottom performing schools, math and reading scores by grade, and scores by school spending, size, and school type.

 # My Analysis